ashleykinard/samples/README.md

 * [Markdown](Manage2APIFunction-AddLicenses.pdf)
 * [PDF](Manage2APIFunctions-AddLicenses)

 This document outlines the Manage2 API *Add Licenses* function.
+Because the Manage2 API is not part of the cPanel & WHM product, I had to migrate this documentation to Hugo and create a specific format for its publication.

 ### cPanel Tutorials - Mailing Lists Video